MicahBrouwer619/CHIP-8-Emulator/README.md

 * 8 bit delay timer
 * 8 bit sound timer

-The goal is to have it be able to load rom files and function as an emulator to run old games, and possibly newly written new ones.
+The goal is to have it be able to load rom files and function as an emulator to run old games, and possibly newly written ones.